xivdev/EXDSchema/Usage.md

   - name: CauseBind
   - name: CauseDeath
 ```
-This schema is valid because it is accurate - not in name, but in structure.
+This schema is valid because it is accurate in structure.
 It defines a field for each column in the EXH file as of 6.48.

 ### Types
 Valid types for fields in a schema are `scalar`, `array`, `icon`, `modelId`, and `color`.

 #### scalar
 The default type.
-If the `type` is omitted from a field, it will be assumed to be a scalar.
+If the `type` is omitted from a field, it will be assumed to be a `scalar`.
 Effectively does nothing except tell consumers that
-"this field is not an array".
+"this field is not an `array`".

 #### icon : uint32
 In the above AozActionTransient example,